Rajaryan99/Accredian-clone/README.md

 - Add some scroll animations, the real site has more motion/polish than what I built in the time I had
 - Go through accessibility more properly (keyboard nav, ARIA labels etc), I only did the basics
 - Add proper SEO meta tags per section
-- Write some tests for the form validation

 This was a good exercise in reading a live site and rebuilding its structure/logic rather than just copying markup, and also in catching my own mistakes (like the routing thing) before they became a bigger problem.